fooeyround/Configured/README.md

 **disableEndGateways** - Disables teleporting of any entity through End Gateways, disabling their full functionality.

-**disableNether** - Toggle the functionality of nether portals for all players.

-**disablePVP** - An online alternative to the pvp setting in server.properties, set that to true to make this rule effective.

 **itemDespawnAge** - By default minecraft sets this to 5 minutes, or 6000 ticks.
 Set the item despawn age *in ticks*

 **simulationDistance** - Set the server's simulation distance on the fly.